Romeh/spring-boot-quickstart-archtype/README.md

 http://localhost:8080/swagger-ui.html
 ```

-Sample app generated from that archetype can be found here :
+Sample app generated from that archetype can be found here and more technical explanation:
 -------------------
 https://github.com/Romeh/spring-boot-sample-app